105ron/substrings/README.md

     => {"below"=>1, "low"=>1}
 ```

-This is a first project [TheOdinProject's](http://www.theodinproject.com) Ruby track.
+This is a project for [TheOdinProject's](http://www.theodinproject.com) Ruby track.
 See [here](http://www.theodinproject.com/courses/ruby-programming/lessons/building-blocks) for more information.